 Inspecting business premises and investigating complaints and work related accidents to ensure that shops, offices, warehouses, catering and leisure activities comply with health and safety laws.

 Inspecting farms and smallholdings, licensing animal establishments and investigating complaints relating to the welfare of animals.

 Inspecting food businesses, providing food safety advice and training, investigating complaints about food safety and standards and alleged cases of food poisoning.

-Regulating business activities of public health significance and control of the spread of infectious diseases within the community the regulation of acupuncture, ear piercing, tattooing and electrolysis and the Tattoo Hygiene Rating Scheme.
+Regulation of business activities which are of public health significance such as acupuncture, tattooing, ear piercing and electrolysis, and control of the spread of infectious diseases within the community.